cmcfarlane/meta/Reading-List.md

 Nixon, Rob. *Slow Violence and the Environmentalism of the Poor*.
 Harvard UP, 2011.

+Urry, John. *Climate Change and Society*.
+Polity, 2011.
+QC903.U77 2011

 Rathje, William and Cullen Murphy. *Rubbish!
 The Archaeology of Garbage*.
 University of Arizona Press, 2001.

 Reed, Isaac Ariail. *Interpretation and Social Knowledge: On the Use of Theory in the Human Sciences*.
 University of Chicago Press, 2011.

 Smith, Mick. *Against Ecological Sovereignty: Ethics, Biopolitics, and Saving the Natural World*.
 University of Minnesota Press, 2011.

+Steinmetz, George (ed). *The Politics of Method in the Human Sciences: Positivism and Its Epistemological Others*.
+Duke UP, 1995.
+H61.P5874 2005

+White, Harrison. *Identity and Control: How Social Formations Emerge*.
+Princeton UP, 2008.
+[Revised and Updated Version of *Identity and Control: A Structural Theory of Social Action*.
+Princeton UP, 1992.]

+Woodard, Ben. *Slime Dynamics*.
+Zer0, 2012.